-Then, these selected asset classes are matched with the PCAF asset classes to identify GHG measurement and reporting methodologies that need to be adapted to the context of Islamic finance.
-The adaptation covers mainly the calculation of the attribution factor, which depends on the nature of the underlying asset, the structure of the contract, and whether the use of proceeds is known.
+Then, these selected asset classes are matched with the PCAF asset classes to identify GHG measurement and reporting methodologies that need to be adapted to the context of Islamic finance (Cf. Chapter 3).
+The adaptation covers mainly the calculation of the attribution factor, which depends on the nature of the underlying asset, the structure of the contract, and whether the use of proceeds is known (Cf. Chapter 4).

-Adopting a phased-in approach allows for a progressive implementation of the methodology depending on the evolution of Islamic finance assets and the expansion of PCAF standard in terms of asset classes coverage.
+Adopting a phased-in approach allows for a progressive implementation of the methodology depending on the evolution of Islamic finance assets and the expansion of PCAF standards in terms of asset class coverage.